boutroslab/HTSvis/README.md

 ## About
 HTSvis is an R/Shiny open-source web application for interactive visualization and exploratory analysis of data from arrayed high-throughput screens.
-The application can be installed as an R package and is started from the R console using HTSvis().
+The web application is either available via https://htsvis.dkfz.de/ or can be installed as an R package as described here.
 Shiny allows that the usage of the application in the default web browser does not require any bioinformatics training.
 Input data can either be a result file obtained upon analysis with the Bioconductor/R package cellHTS or a generic table with raw or analyzed data from, e.g. a high-content microscopy screen.
 Any data has to be aggregated per well.
 Tools to aggregate single cell data from microscopy screens are available in CellProfiler analyst, for example.  </br>
 </br>